electro-creative-workshop/clorox-search/README.md

-# Clorox Aloglia Search Integration
+# Clorox Algolia Search Integration

 The goal with this code is to simplify the integration into the WordPress and Magento servers and have similar search capability on each.